spilin/mincer/README.md

 ## TODO

-1. Create general configuration for Mincer that would allow:
+1. Create general configuration for Mincer that would allow to:
-    1. Changing sort html classes
+    1. Change sort html classes
-    2. Changing default arguments(sort, order, pattern, page, per_page..)
+    2. Change default arguments(sort, order, pattern, page, per_page..)
-    3. Disabling some processors for all Mincer objects
+    3. Disable some processors for all Mincer objects
 2. Create rails generators.